rmorsomme/Topic-Modeling-of-Liberal-Arts-Curriculum/Data_Prep_and_Analysis.md

 University departments often have little knowledge of the content of their study programs.
 Yet, having a good understanding of what each course of a program covers is paramount to offering an education of quality.

 In this script, I analyze the content of the curriculum of the University College Maastricht (UCM), Maastricht University, the Netherlands.
-UCM offers a bachelor in Liberal Arts and Science.
-Its curriculum contains over two hundred courses on virtually every topic conceivable - ranging from artificial intelligence to Shakespeare, and terrorism - making it a great subject for this type of analysis.
+UCM offers a bachelor in Liberal Arts.
+Its curriculum contains over two hundred courses on virtually every topic conceivable - ranging from artificial intelligence to Shakespeare, and terrorism - making it a great subject for a content analysis.

-To accomplish this, I analyze the course catalogues of the last five years where each of the 200+ courses offered at the college has a one-page description.
-The analysis is exploratory in nature: instead of answering a specific research question, I explore the textual data to obtain a better understanding of the content of UCM's curriculum.
+To accomplish this, I analyze the course catalogues of the last five years where each course has a one-page description.
+The analysis is exploratory in nature: instead of answering a specific research question, I explore the textual data in order to obtain a better understanding of the content of UCM's curriculum.

 First, with the help of the tf-idf, I identify a series of key words for each courses.
-The advantage of having key words is that it helps students browse more efficiently through the 200+ courses offered by the college, i.e. have a faster understanding of the content of a course than by reading its one-page description in the catalogue.
+Key words would help students browse more efficiently through the 200+ courses offered by the college, i.e. have a faster understanding of the content of a course than by reading the one-page description in the catalogue.
 Second, I compare the catalogues across years to identify themes that have gained and lost importance over time.
-Finally, with the help of the Latent Dirichlet Allocation algorithm, I fit a topic model to the curriculum which tells us which topics each course covers.
+Finally, with the help of the Latent Dirichlet Allocation algorithm, I fit a topic model to the curriculum that indicates which topics each course covers.
 The reader can visualize the results of these analyses on the [Shiny App](https://rmorsomme.shinyapps.io/shiny_app/).

 Data preparation
 ================